EXPLAINER-What to know about the COVID-19 vaccine for U.S. children | Health

 Still, Pfizer suggested that the rate of myocarditis in the age group is likely to be lower than observed in vaccinated 12- to 15-year-olds due in part to the lower dose.
 Does it work?

-Both the Pfizer/BioNTech and Moderna Inc vaccines have been linked to rare cases of heart inflammation called myocarditis, especially in young men.
-Still, Pfizer suggested that the rate of myocarditis in the age group is likely to be lower than observed in vaccinated 12- to 15-year-olds due in part to the lower dose.

-Does it work?
-Pfizer and BioNTech said last month their COVID-19 vaccine induced a robust immune response in the 5- to 11-year-olds in its clinical trial.
-The companies also said the vaccine showed 90.7% efficacy against COVID-19 in the same group.

-If children are less likely to get seriously ill from COVID, why bother vaccinating them?
 Pediatric vaccination is a public health tool to prevent infectious diseases, even ones that do not have high rates of mortality or hospitalization in children.
-Children in the United States already receive vaccines for illnesses that have similar or lower levels of related mortality in kids, like hepatitis A, chickenpox, rubella and rotavirus.
+Children in the United States already receive vaccines for illnesses that have similar or lower levels of related mortality in kids, like hepatitis A, chickenpox, rubella, and rotavirus.
 Children can spread COVID-19 to other, higher-risk groups even if they do not have symptoms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)